HiMamaInc/bambora-client/README.md

 You can initilize the client by passing a hash to it, or by passing a block.

+All `*_api_key` arguments are optional.
+If you do not pass these API keys in on initialization, you can pass them into their respective method calls.

 ```ruby
 client = Bambora::Client.new(
   base_url: ENV.fetch('BAMBORA_BASE_URL'),